 Friedemann Zenke

-Computational neuroscientist, junior group leader at the FMI, and assistant professor at the University of Basel, Switzerland.
+Computational neuroscientist, senior group leader at the FMI, and assistant professor at the University of Basel, Switzerland.
 Main interest in learning, memory, and information processing in biological spiking neural networks.

 CV